danjulio/lepton/ESP32/DesktopApp/readme.md

 * Record - Start the camera recording a stream in its local storage (tCam only).
 Equivalent to pressing the shutter button with the camera set to Video mode.
 * Download - Download a selected set of image or video files from the camera's local storage (tCam only).
 * Power - Switch the camera off (tCam only).
+* Update Firmware - Initiate a FW update process with cameras that can support it.

 #### Camera Settings Window
 The Camera Settings Window allows configuring the camera operation.
 Items with the associated "Update Camera" checkbox set will be updated in the camera if Apply is pressed.